Dealing with skin that’s dry, red, scaly, or just all-around irritated? Chances are your moisture barrier is in need of some good old-fashioned TLC.

 Stock up on the right products

-Yesterday, you ditched the cleansers that are sucking the moisture out of your skin.
+Yesterday, you ditched the cleansers that suck the moisture out of your skin.
 Today, it’s time to stock up on skin care products with the ingredients that are going to replenish that moisture.

 The most important ingredients to look for are: